 Login Security for Community Websites: Forums, Groups, and Networks

-With public registration and user-generated content, login security for community websites soon becomes a major concern.
+With public registration in place, login security for community websites becomes a major concern.

 This guide offers clear, practical advice on how community websites can secure logins without making things harder for users.